darrylnoakes/darrylnoakes/README.md

 Male in Jamaica, W.I.

-My main hobby is programming (specifically, web development).
+My main hobby is software development (specifically, web development).

-## Programming
+## Software Development

-I tend to like the theoretical side of things quite a bit, especially in programming: architecture, algorithms, etc. And yes, I love math.
+I tend to like the theoretical side of things quite a bit, especially in programming: architecture, algorithms, etc. I enjoy applying functional programming concepts to all areas of programming.
+And yes, I love math.
-And I am trying to apply functional programming concepts more to my general programming.

 Languages:

 - JavaScript/TypeScript
 - HTML
 - CSS (including Sass/SCSS)
+- PHP
+- Liquid

+Also:
-- C++ (for embedded devices)
+- C++ (for embedded devices; rusty)
 - Python (rusty)
 - Rust (learning)

 I use Vue and that ecosystem.
 My primary UI framework is Ionic.

 I have tried out Svelte, and am interested in one day getting around to playing with Solid.
 Loved what little I've done with Astro.

+I have experience with Shopify and that ecosystem, working on themes and developing custom apps.

 ## Other Interests